ArchipelagoMW/Archipelago/worlds/sc2wol/docs/en_Starcraft 2 Wings of Liberty.md

 ## Which of my items can be in another player's world?

-By default, any of StarCraft 2's items can be in another player's world.
+By default, any of StarCraft 2's items (specified above) can be in another player's world.
 See the [Advanced YAML Guide](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en) for more information on how to change this.